SuaveIV/FamilyBot/readme.md

 ### Running the Main Bot

 The main entry point is `src/familybot/FamilyBot.py`.
 The token sender now runs as an integrated plugin, so you only need to start one process.

+**Note:** The recommended way to run the bot and other scripts is by using the `just` commands.
+The `justfile` is configured to use `mise` to ensure the correct Python version is used.
+The examples below show how to run the scripts directly, but using `just` is preferred.

 **Using `just` (Recommended):**